SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 From the device perspective:

 1. Select a device from the device list and open it.
-2. In the Info tab, scroll down to the "Groups assignment" section.
+2. In the "Info" tab, scroll down to the "Groups assignment" card.
 In the drop-down field select the group you want to assign the device to.
 3. Click **Add to group**.

 <img src="/guides/users-guide/DeviceManagement/DevMgmt_GroupAssigment.png" alt="Add to group" style="max-width: 50%">

 From the group perspective:

-1. In the navigator select a group from the Group menu and then open the Sub-assets tab.
-In the Sub-assets tab, all devices that are assigned to the respective group are displayed.
+1. In the navigator select a group from the "Group" menu and then open the "Sub-assets" tab.
+In the "Sub-assets" tab, all devices that are assigned to the respective group are displayed.
-2. Click **Assign devices** at the top-right.
+2. Click **Assign devices** at the right of the top menu bar.
 In the upcoming window search for the devices you might want to add to your group (e.g. "ublox").
 A list of devices that match your search criteria will be displayed.
 3. Checkmark the devices you want to add from the list.
 4. Click **Assign X device(s)** to assign the selected devices.